containers/gvisor-tap-vsock/README.md

 ### Port forwarding

-Dynamic port forwarding is supported.
+Dynamic port forwarding is supported over the host HTTP API when `gvproxy` was started with `--listen`, but also in the VM over http://192.168.127.1:80.

 Expose a port:
 ```